aazaff/teachPaleobiology/LabExercise4.md

 4) Perform a DCA on your new community matrix.
 Analyze your new DCA with a plot.
 Do you think that the orientation of samples along either axis 1 or axis 2 is related to the average latitude or longitude of each plate in question?
 Explain how you figured this out.

-5) Look at the species scores of your Ordovician DCA plot.
-Do you think that the orientation of species along either axis 1 or axis 2 is related to controlled by phylum - i.e., are species of the same Phylum grouping together in the ordination?
+5) Perform an NMDS on your community matrix.
+Look at the species scores of your Ordovician DCA plot.
+Do you think that the orientation of species along either axis 1 or axis 2 is controlled by phylum - i.e., are species of the same Phylum grouping together in the ordination?
 How did you determine this?
 Show your code.